kobbi401/SendTelemetry/README.md

 # telemetry
-test  repository for send telemetry to App Insighits
+test  repository for send telemetry to App InsighitS